Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	73. Hover function-menu should have highlight effect
 	80. SOP page Style
 		-- processing
+	81. Bug:bright function error in SOP page
+		-- finished

 ---
 	## 2023.09.28		version 0.4.4 -- SOP-build
 	-- Bug fix
+	-- Rewrite function
 	# Fixed
 	1. Fix the bug that edit-off class is useless in SOP page -- finished
+	2. Fix the bug that there are many edit status leftover -- finished
+	# Changed
+	1. Rewrite uxCancel function to prevent hiding when partial save function -- finished
 ---
 	## 2023.09.27		version 0.4.3 -- SOP-build